enso-org/enso-archive/docs/runtime/caching.md

 The methods below can be divided into two approaches.

-1. Limiting overall JVM memory and relying on garbage collection
+1. Limiting the overall JVM memory and relying on garbage collection.
-2. Calculating the object's size and using it in the eviction policy
+2. Calculating the object's size and using it in the eviction strategy.

-In general, to control the memory size on JVM, anything besides limiting the total amount involves some tradeoff.
+In general, to control the memory size on JVM, anything besides limiting the total amount involves some tradeoffs.

 ### Soft References
 Soft References is a way to mark the cache entries available for garbage